ajakaja/ajakaja.github.io/_posts/2018-11-01-summations.md

 And the fact that the series emerges in physics is complicated but amounts to the fact that, in the particular way we've glued math onto physical reality, we've constructed a framework that also doesn't care about the infinity term (it's rejected as "nonphysical!" and it's a nightmare), and so we get the right answer despite dubious math.
 But physicists are fine with that, because it seems to be working and they don't know a better way to do it yet.
 {: .indent}

 So there you go.
 The sense in which it is true is: when you go mucking about with infinity, you make new rules and new definitions, and weird facts emerge.
-Until we've got a new theory of infinity, it remains "kind of true" that $$1+2+3+\ldots = - \frac{1}{12}$$, but please don't go telling anyone that to blow their mind, because you'd probably be wrong than right.
+Until we've got a new theory of infinity, it remains "kind of true" that $$1+2+3+\ldots = - \frac{1}{12}$$, but please don't go telling anyone that to blow their mind, because you'd probably be more wrong than right.
 {: .indent}

 -----